ahmed-d8k/nurios/README.md

 ## Deployment

 Currently deployment is done manually.
 You can deploy via scp or via git, whichever you prefer.
 The server only really requires Docker.
-Other configurations (ufw, caddy, users, etc. ) aren't included in this setup.
+Other configurations (ufw, caddy, users, etc. ) aren't included in this setup guide.

 ### Git